 - 1. Columns: a packed columns of images.
 You specify a column width and the contained figures are proportionally sized to that width then arranged into a packed layout, similar to Pinterest's. - 2.
 Columns (unpacked): Unpacked columns of images.
 Like Columns you specify a column width, but instead of packing the contained figures, each row's height is based on the tallest item in that row.
 The result is more like a matrix of images in tidy columns and rows. - 3.
 Rows: Packed rows of images.
-You specify a row height and the contained figures are proportionally sized to that height then arranged into a packed layout.
+This arrangement only works with image figures.
+You specify a row height and the contained figures are proportionally sized to that height then arranged into a packed layout, similar to Flickr's.
 This works very well with uncaptioned images, but can be a bit finicky with captioned images as text wrapping can jump items between sizes, although Curio attempts to counter this via iterative refinement.